-The legislation in the field of liability is different from in the Netherlands.
-You may need a work permit.
-It involves extra administration and you may well need additional funding.
+- You may need a visa and/or a work permit.
+This entails extra administration and you may need additional financing for this.

 Information and advice